clivejefferies/mobile-device-mcp/docs/tools/observe.md

 - Errors are returned as structured objects with `error.code` and `error.message`.
 Possible codes: LOGS_UNAVAILABLE, INVALID_FILTER, PLATFORM_NOT_SUPPORTED, INTERNAL_ERROR.

 ## capture_screenshot
-Capture screen.
-Returns JSON metadata then an image/png block with base64 PNG data.
+Capture the current screen.
+Returns JSON metadata followed by one or more image blocks.

 Input: